matthewrenze/jhu-reinforcement-learning/README.md

 **Date:** 2024-05-01

 ## Abstract
 In this research project, we trained a series of Reinforcement Learning (RL) agents to play the game of Pac-Man using curriculum learning (CL).
 First, we created a custom version of the Pac-Man game to simplify the environment's dynamics.
 Next, we trained four RL agents with and without CL.
 Then, we ran each treatment for 100 episodes and analyzed the results.
-Our analysis revealed that CL improved the performance of the SARSA agent but failed to improve the other three agents.
+Our analysis revealed that CL improved the performance of the SARSA and Q-learning agents but failed to improve the Approximate Q-Learning and Deep Q-learning agents.

 ## Documents
  - [Research Paper](documents/paper.pdf)